-- In satisfaction of the Employers' obligations under section 163 of (a) the Labour Relations Code and in satisfaction of the Employers' obligations under this collective agreement, the Employer shall pay to the Association the hourly dues levied by the Association pursuant to section 163 of the Code.
-The rate of dues levied by the Association as of the effective date of this collective agreement shall be six cents (6¢) shall be forwarded to Construction Labour Relations 2725 - 12th Street, N.E.
-Calgary, Alberta T2E 7J2 for each and every hour worked by employees of the employer that are affected by Registration Certificate No. 9 and by this Collective Agreement.
-In the event of a failure on the part of any Employer to contribute to the Association the dues required to be contributed pursuant to section 163 of the Labour Relations Code and pursuant to this Article of this Collective Agreement, the Association may, at the sole choice and prerogative of the Association, collect the dues as a debt payable by application to the Labour Relations Board and/or by other civil action, or may collect the dues by way of a grievance filed, notwithstanding any other provision of this Collective Agreement, by the Association against the subject The Association may not, however, simultaneously pursue a violation of this Article through application to the Labour Relations Board and/or other civil action and through the grievance procedure. - In addition to the contributions stipulated in (a) above, two and one (b) half cents (2.5φ) per hour worked, shall be forwarded to Construction Labour Relations at 2725 - 12th Street N.E., Calgary, Alberta T2E 7J2.
-These contributions shall be used by CLR-A to provide an Employee and Family Assistance Benefit Plan (EFAP)
+- In satisfaction of the Employers' obligations to the Association (a) under section 165 of the Alberta Labour Relations Code and in satisfaction of the Employers' obligations under this Collective Agreement, the Employer shall pay to Construction Labour Relations - An Alberta Association (the "C.L.R.") the contribution rates for C.L.R. sponsored initiatives, and the hourly dues levied by the C.L.R. pursuant to section 165 of the Code and pursuant to this Collective Agreement.
+The amounts of the contribution rates and dues shall be established by the C.L.R., and any or all of them may be changed by the Board of Directors of Construction Labour Relations - An Alberta Association, and notice to an Employer and the Union from the Association respecting such amendment shall be sufficient. - In the event of a failure on the part of any Employer to contribute (b) to the Association the contribution rates and dues required to be contributed pursuant to section 165 of the Labour Relations Code and pursuant to this Letter of Understanding, the Association may, at the sole choice and prerogative of the Association, collect the dues as a debt payable by application to the Labour Relations Board and/or by other civil action, or may collect the dues by way of a grievance filed, notwithstanding any other provision of this Collective Agreement, by the Association in its own name against the subject Employer.
+Such a grievance may be referred by the Association to arbitration without being processed through any intervening steps other than written notice of the grievance and the reference of the grievance to arbitration.
+The parties to the grievance for the purposes of appointment of the arbitration tribunal shall be the Association and the subject Employer.
+The Association may not, however, simultaneously pursue a violation of this Article through application to the Labour Relations Board and/or other civil action and through the grievance procedure.